 The Public Health committee is focused on promoting the health and well-being of the Lexington community as well as other communities across the state of Kentucky and the world.
 Through events such as health fairs, international book drives, the Great American Smokeout, Kick Butts Day, and the annual Be The Match bone marrow drive, we educate and raise awareness of numerous health issues.
 We are always looking to add new events, as well as to improve past events, and ultimately seek to make a difference in as many lives as possible.

 1. What year in pharmacy school are you?
-Third Year
+PY2

 2. Where did you do your pre-pharmacy work?
-Western Kentucky University
+College of Charleston

 4. What got you into pharmacy and what are your pharmacy interests?